 Close date: open until filled

 The Behavior Intervention Specialist provides assessment, counseling, mediation, monitoring, and case management of students.
 The work is performed at a Saint Paul Public School working in close collaboration with building staff and following all building protocol.

 There are 4 positions available: 2 elementary charter school positions and 2 high school positions.

 DUTIES AND RESPONSIBILITIES

-- Provide case management for students who consistently exhibit behaviors that interfere with their learning environment.
+- Provide case management for students experiencing behavior issues that are interfering with their learning and learning environment.

 - Meet with students, parents/guardians, and school staff to determine appropriate interventions for students.